k8snetworkplumbingwg/whereabouts/doc/extended-configuration.md

 ```

 ## Reconciler Cron Expression Configuration for live clusters via configmap (optional)

-Yuki~ README: this section may belong in the CNO since the steps outlined are not technically part of whereabouts.
-I'm not sure, and suggestions are welcome.

 You may want to provide a cron expression to configure how frequently the ip-reconciler runs.
 For **Openshift** Kubernetes clusters, this is done via updating the cron-scheduler-configmap.